jrothrock/server_notes/README.md

             #other stuff
     ```

+Double check this with [Lighthouse](https://developers.google.com/web/tools/lighthouse/)

 ## Closing notes:
-There are other practices that need to be followed to ensure security - always using sftp, using different keys for different servers, always running `sudo apt-get update; sudo apt-get upgrade -y` when logging into the server, not reusing the same passwords - but in the end, if someone finds a zero day in the hypervisor - in this instance DO's - none of this really matters.
+There are other practices that need to be followed to ensure security - always using sftp, using different keys for different servers, always running `sudo apt-get update; sudo apt-get upgrade -y` when logging into the server, not reusing the same passwords - but in the end, if someone finds a zero day in the hypervisor - none of this really matters.

 Also, in the above, having the email sent showing the super user's account name isn't ideal.
 I currently haven't figured out a way to 'spoof' the name to just show "mail" or something.
 However, relaying can be done to use something like gmail - you could then use an email alias through gmail.